 This area is another fantastic destination for outdoorsy types.
 Summer sees excellent hiking conditions (check out all the waterfalls), while the Japanese winter is all about snowboarding and skiing.
 Or you could just soak in one of the onsen hot spring baths.

 Usually known as Takayama, this little mountain town is a two-and-a-half hour bus journey from Matsumoto, so you’ll want to make it an overnight (or two-night) stay rather than a day trip.

-Takayama is a favourite with travellers for the picturesque, old-world Edo-style architecture and small-town atmosphere, as well as the two major Japanese festivals in spring and autumn—the Sanno Matsuri and the Yahata Matsuri.
-Of course, meals centred around delicious local Hida beef is another reason to visit.
+Takayama is a favorite with travelers for the picturesque, old-world Edo-style architecture and small-town atmosphere, as well as the two major Japanese festivals in spring and autumn—the Sanno Matsuri and the Yahata Matsuri.
+Of course, meals centered around delicious local Hida beef is another reason to visit.

 Don’t forget to visit the small but charming town of Hida Furukawa, just 15 minutes away from Takayama on the local train.
 It was the town that inspired Itomori, a fictional town in Makoto Shinkai’s blockbuster anime film Your Name.
 Fittingly, there have also been writing retreats held here.